vamsipavanmahesh/underscorejs-setup/README.md

 # underscorejs-setup
-These are just set up files for beginners who are willing to start using underscorejs.
-Any guarantees/ responsibilities are not applicable.
+These are just set up files for beginners who are willing to start using underscorejs using #cdn Any guarantees/ responsibilities are not applicable.